Women's Medicine Collaborative

 "It's a bit counterintuitive to think of treating a woman with a medication that could potentially affect her heart in order to affect the baby's heart,” Dr. Star said, “but it does work and most of the time pregnant women tolerate this amazingly well."

 After leaving the hospital, Oduyingbo had to see several doctors regularly to monitor both her baby's health and hers.
-The team included Dr. Nwamaka Onwugbenu, her primary obstetrician at Ob-Gyn Associates, a Lifespan Physician Group practice; MOMS program physicians Dr. Star and Dr. Courtney Clark Bilodeau, a specialist in obstetric medicine; and Dr. Lombardi.
+The team included Dr. Nwamaka Onwugbenu, her primary obstetrician at Lifespan Physician Group, Obstetrics and Gynecology; MOMS program physicians Dr. Star and Dr. Courtney Clark Bilodeau, a specialist in obstetric medicine; and Dr. Lombardi.